 ADA parking will be available in Garage C, with shuttle service to Gate 14.
 A Florida DHS&MV permit is required.
 The individual who was issued the permit must be with the vehicle.
 Additional accessible parking spaces will be available throughout the campus (available on a first-come, first-served basis).

 A free shuttle for patrons with disabilities and fans who accompany them will be provided from the bus stop adjacent to Garage C to the stadium (Gate 14).
 Shuttles will run from three hours prior to kickoff until two hours after kickoff.

 Students driving to the game should park in Garage H. Parking for other fans is being allocated in the Gold Zone based on the location of their tickets.

 Overnight parking in the C, D and F garages; C, D and E lots; and on East Plaza Drive is prohibited.

 Some parking typically reserved for game day purposes will be open parking.
 Those include Garages C and H and the C and D lots.

 Because of the limited fan capacity, several campus parking lots and garages will be blocked off and unavailable.
 They are garages A and I, as well as lots B 5-7, B10-11, H 3-4 and H10.

 For students, game day shuttles will be available for all normally serviced apartment complexes, with the exception of North View, Tivoli, and Northgate Lakes due to their close proximity to the stadium.
 Shuttles will run continuously from two hours before kickoff until two hours after the game ends.

 Shuttles are available to and from the UCF Downtown campus and the Rosen College of Hospitality Management.
-Shuttles will leave from both campuses at noon and will depart from the main campus four hours after kickoff.

 Riders will need to show a valid UCF ID prior to boarding any UCF shuttle.